 If you’re considering making an investment in Mexico, use all the means available to assure your purchase is secure.
 As real estate professionals, we hear concerns raised by buyers because of the publicity of the 14-year battle in the Punta Banda situation.
 Those Buyers did not use the LEGAL SYSTEM available in Mexico to acquire their property the legal way.
 One Buyer at Punta Banda said, “I thought we had a Bank Trust”.
 My question is, when you buy a piece of property in your country, do you “Think you have a Deed OR do you KNOW you have a Deed”?
 Common sense should prevail in any real estate transaction in ANY country.

 Should I Hold My Property in a Mexican Corporation to save Trust Fees?
 Not in my opinion.
 Certainly, I am not an attorney, but for personal residential investments, I recommend your title to be held in a Bank Trust.
 IT IS POSSIBLE for a foreigner to own a Mexican Corporation.
 With that, comes monthly and annual filings with the Mexican I.R.S. and you lose your “capital gains exemption benefit” that you receive with the Bank Trust for residential property, when you meet the Capital Gains Requirements.
-These requirements are that you have the Deed in your name, proper ID and the electric bill in your name with normal usage.
+These requirements are that you have the Deed in your name, proper ID (Temporty or Permanent Resident Card) and the electric bill in your name with normal usage and your RFC # on the CFE Bill.
 Depending upon the price point of your property, you can receive a zero capital gains exemption when you sell.
 It is imperative that your make your “Capital Gains Clock” start ticking as soon as possible to receive these allowed benefits.
 The fees for a Bank Trust and the benefits thereof, far outweigh the ownership in a Mexican Corporation, EXCEPT in instances where you may be opening a Bed and Breakfast or other ongoing business ventures within that corporation.
-Corporations are expensive to create in Mexico and so you must seek professional legal advise to really understand your individual goals for making a choice of “Mexican Corporation Ownership” verses “Bank Trust Ownership”.
-If you are planning to use a Mexican Corporation to own ONE HOME with the goal of not paying Bank Trust fees, then I see “negative benefits”.
+Corporations are expensive to create in Mexico and so you must seek professional legal advise to really understand your individual goals for making a choice of “Mexican Corporation Ownership” verses “Bank Trust Ownership."
+If you are planning to use a Mexican Corporation to own ONE HOME with the goal of not paying Bank Trust fees, then I see zero benefits.
 You must calculate your cost of Mexican corporation verses Bank Trust fees and decide if giving up your “Mexican Capital Gains Tax Exemption” is really worth it.
 SEEK LEGAL COUNCIL WITH A MEXICAN REAL ESTATE ATTORNEY!
 As they say, pay now or pay later in ANY COUNTRY!
 SEEK LEGAL ADVISE ON YOUR CAPITAL GAINS TAXES BEFORE YOU TAKE TITLE TO YOUR PROPERTY WITH YOUR MEXICAN LAWYER OR NOTARY, IN ADVANCE OF YOUR CLOSING, TO KNOW YOUR BEST POSITION WHEN YOU SELL YOUR PROPERTY.
 Revised 1-1-09